MoeraOrg/moeraorg.github.io/overview/index.md

 # Centralized vs. Decentralized

 The World Wide Web was designed with decentralization in mind.
-One of the core ideas was that every user, organization, project should have their own site or page located anywhere on the Internet and linked with other pages using hyperlinks.
+One of the core ideas was that every user, organization, and project should have their own site or page located anywhere on the Internet and linked with other pages using hyperlinks.
 The term *home page* came to us from these ancient times.
 But the period when users created their own home pages